-This is why it is important to figure out what are your ‘best places’ to visit in Brazi and to maximize your time at each destination.
+This is why it is important to figure out what are your ‘must-see places‘ to visit in Brazi and to maximize your time at each destination.

-For this reason, we decided against Amazon and spend more time in the Pantanal.
+For this reason, we decided against going to the Amazon and spend more time in the Pantanal instead.
 While Amazon has a high concentration of wildlife, the animals are very hard to see in the dense jungle.
 The Pantanal, on the other hand, is flat and mostly open and contains THE highest concentration of wildlife in the Americas.

-Here is our four-week Brazil itinerary for wildlife enthusiasts.
+Here is the map of our four-week Brazil itinerary.

 The Pantanal is a must for any Brazil itinerary with a focus on nature and wildlife.
 The amount of wildlife in this epic wetland is nothing shot of awe-inspiring.

 My friends and I arrived in São Paulo from Canada and Australia respectively, and the following morning we met in Guarulhos airport for our flight to Cuiaba.